altruios/namshubettulpa/public/namshubettuple/the-great-awakening.md

 "NT::$Ewhichway:"
-"M::through me, through that thing in my head" *Alacria leaned over and looked at the unconscious Flanagan*
+"M::through me, through that thing in my head" *Alacria leaned over and looked at the unconscious Flanagan* `TODO:martha goes out in the link - they find a way back - it is more difficult this time going though the thing in her head, she realizes if Rossin was compliant then he knew it would kill her, but maybe not him - she thinks - she was a pawn`

-}
+`{TODO:for when they get out - Gerald gives a 'thar be dragons speech'}` `{premise: thoughts themselves can be dangerous. examining too closely a thing can cause a thought to fractal - which each fact having a counter fact having a counter fact. this shape of thinking is sharp - and grows sharper the more you think about it - and cuts deep between things:}` }

 {